 'A fascinating study . . . written with energy' Sunday Times

 'Riveting and vitally important' - Steven Pinker, Johnstone Professor of Psychology, Harvard University, and author of The Better Angels of Our Nature and Enlightenment Now

-A radical, provocative argument that the global population will soon begin to decline, dramatically reshaping the social, political and economic landscape.
+Empty Planet offers a radical, provocative argument that the global population will soon begin to decline, dramatically reshaping the social, political and economic landscape.

 For half a century, statisticians, pundits and politicians have warned that a burgeoning planetary population will soon overwhelm the earth's resources.
 But a growing number of experts are sounding a different kind of alarm.
 Rather than growing exponentially, they argue, the global population is headed for a steep decline.

 Throughout history, depopulation was the product of catastrophe: ice ages, plagues, the collapse of civilizations.
 This time, however, we're thinning ourselves deliberately, by choosing to have fewer babies than we need to replace ourselves.
 In much of the developed and developing world, that decline is already underway, as urbanisation, women's empowerment, and waning religiosity lead to smaller and smaller families.
 In Empty Planet, Ibbitson and Bricker travel from South Florida to Sao Paulo, Seoul to Nairobi, Brussels to Delhi to Beijing, drawing on a wealth of research and firsthand reporting to illustrate the dramatic consequences of this population decline - and to show us why the rest of the developing world will soon join in.